Why Automatic Recording Triggering On Dash And Body Cams Could Be Vital For Police Agencies

 Understanding what happened during a crash is vital for establishing who was at fault.
 Our Eyewitness HD in-car video can be configured with crash activation, which automatically turns on all three cameras in the event of an accident.
 More importantly, the system has a pre-event recording feature, whereby the 30 seconds preceding the crash-activation trigger will also be recorded and saved.

 The automatic recording triggered by a crash could be an essential piece of evidence in a court of law.

 Instead of departments asking their officers to have their in-car video cameras recording continuously, resulting in hours of unneeded footage, automatic recordings offer a simpler and smarter solution that clearly captures key incidents while saving important memory storage space.

-KUSTOM SIGNALS INC is part of MPD, Inc., headquartered in Owensboro, Kentucky.
+KUSTOM SIGNALS INC is a part of MPD, Inc., headquartered in Owensboro, Kentucky.
 MPD, Inc. consisting of six wholly-owned subsidiaries, which includes MPD Components, Inc., MPH Industries, Inc., Lion Laboratories Limited, CMI, Inc., MPD (Singapore) PTE LTD, and Kustom Signals, Inc. MPD, Inc. employs over 320 employees worldwide, all committed to producing the highest quality products for their customers.
 Visit: www.mpdinc.com